 Embrace ways of being that return us to a state of emotional balance...also known as equanimity.

 As I talk about in Chapter Two of my book Reclaiming JOY, the emotional roller coaster is not sustainable and keeps us stuck.
 We react and often cause more turmoil.

-This simple practice, called BRFWA, (that we love and use often at the Sanctuary) brings us back to a relaxed state where our emotions are in balance.
+This simple practice, called BRFWA, (that we love and use often at the Sanctuary) brings us back to a relaxed state - where we focus on "being" and bring our emotions back in balance.

 From this place of emotional balance or equanimity, we are able to ride the emotional wave without drowning in it / losing ourselves for too long.
 In equanimity we find our way back to peace and clarity and perhaps even a chuckle.
 Once clear, we are able to take clear, focused action that keeps us on the path of peace as we move toward our goals.

 BRFWA Explained (Give yourself at least 3-5 minutes to experience this).

 Breathe: As a wave of emotion comes over you, slow down your breath.

 Allow your breath to flow freely in and out.

 Relax: As you slow down your breath, your mind and body will begin to relax.

 Soften your muscles, let go of mental and physical tension.